Catalytic Transformations of Pure Entangled States: Supplemental Material

 (iii) Alice, Bob and Referee apply a SWAP unitary on their parts of ($S_{i}$, $S_{i+1}$) and ($S_{1}$, $S_{n}$) that shift $S_{i}\xrightarrow{} S_{i+1}$ and $S_{n}\xrightarrow{} S_{1}$.
 Note that communication with the Referee is not necessary, the Referee applies the SWAP operations independently of the procedure performed by Alice and Bob.

-By the same reasoning as in the proof of Theorem~\ref{thm:Main}, we see that the first subsystem $S_1$ of the final state is $\varepsilon$ close to $\ket{\phi}$ while the catalyst remains unchanged.
-Moreover, the subsystem $S_1$ decouples from the catalyst in the limit $n \rightarrow \infty$, which is proven exactly in the same way as in Theorem~\ref{thm:Main}, see also Eq.~(\ref{eq:DecouplingMain}). \end{proof}
+By the same reasoning as in the proof of Theorem~1, we see that the first subsystem $S_1$ of the final state is $\varepsilon$ close to $\sigma$ while the catalyst remains unchanged.
+Moreover, the subsystem $S_1$ decouples from the catalyst in the limit $n \rightarrow \infty$, which is proven exactly in the same way as in Theorem~1, see also the discussion below Eq.~(10) in the main text. \end{proof}